Neaterry6/Amazing-Bot-/replit.md

 - Multi-language support

 ## Known Issues
-None currently.
-Bot is fully operational.
+None.
+Bot is fully operational and ready for use in Replit environment.

 ## Future Enhancements
 - Add more interactive buttons to commands